Derived Palintiple Families and Their Palinomials: Open Questions and Future Work

 \subsection{Young Graph Isomorphism Classes of Derived Palintiples}

-As we have seen, the carries of a palintiple can themselves be the digits of lower-base palintiple.
-If we elevate our perspective to entire palintiple families (e.g. Hoey palintiples derived from 1089 palintiples), an abundance of questions present themselves:\\
+As we have seen, the carries of a palintiple can themselves be the digits of a lower-base palintiple.
+If we elevate our perspective to entire palintiple families (such as Hoey palintiples), an abundance of questions present themselves:\\

 \textit{Is it possible to ``derive'' new Young graphs from old using the old edges as nodes?}\\

 \textit{Can we construct entire Young graph isomorphism classes from old?}\\

 \textit{How are derived palintiple families related to Young graph isomorphism classes?}\\